 It did not address those working in the devolved administrations, local authorities and the BBC.

-Each department has now published a list of off payroll appointees earning more than £58,200.'New rules'
+Each department has now published a list of off payroll appointees earning more than £58,200.

 Forty per cent of cases dated back two years or more, with 20 cases going back as far as ten years.

 Under the new rules, which will come into force in September this year, senior staff must be on the payroll.
 This will be apply to existing and new contracts.